Skip to main content

 Nodes

 A node is a point in 3D space with an integer ID.
-Nodes are where members connect, supports are applied, and nodal loads act.
+Coordinates are in metres.
+The global coordinate system is right-handed with Z pointing upward.
+Nodes are where members connect and supports are applied.

 Members

 A member connects two nodes.
 Each member has a material, a cross-section, and a type (Beam or Truss).
 Beam elements have 6 DOF per node (3 translations + 3 rotations).
-Truss elements have only axial stiffness.
+Truss elements carry axial force only.

 Supports (boundary conditions)